2020 BMW 7-Series spy shots

 The current BMW 7-Series is one of the most dynamic and technologically advanced offerings in its class, but its predictable styling and drab interior leave a lot to be desired.
 This is a 6-figure car once you add a few options, yet to the average onlooker it’s hard to distinguish from the lesser 5-Series.

 This is reflected in the sales.
-In 2016, the 7-Series racked up just under 13,000 sales in the United States and 2017's tally is shaping up to be lower.
-Meanwhile, Mercedes-Benz’s S-Class managed close to 19,000 sales while the Tesla Model S managed close to 24,000 sales.
+In 2017, the 7-Series racked up 9,276 sales, down almost 30 percent on the 12,918 sales it achieved in 2016, the current model's first year on the market.
+Meanwhile, Mercedes-Benz’s S-Class (including 2-door variants) managed close to 16,000 sales while the Tesla Model S managed close to 26,500 sales.

 The good news is that BMW will be introducing substantial changes for the 7-Series’ mid-cycle update.

 A recently sighted prototype sported significantly more camouflage gear than you normally see for a mid-cycle update.
-It looks like BMW will be introducing a new face for the car with new headlights, a new hood, and a new, more imposing grille.
-Changes to the rear will be less dramatic.
-The most significant will be tweaked taillights.
+It looks like BMW will be introducing a new face for the car with new head and taillights, a new hood, and a new, more imposing grille.

 2020 BMW 7-Series facelift spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo